microsoft/vscode-docs/docs/getstarted/theme-color-reference.md

 ![Range Highlight](images/theme-color-reference/rangehighlight.png)

-- `editor.rangeHighlightBackground`: Background color of highlighted ranges, like by Quick Open and Find features.
+- `editor.rangeHighlightBackground`: Background color of highlighted ranges, like by like by the Quick Open, Symbol in File and Find features.

 To see the editor white spaces, enable **Toggle Render Whitespace**.